bcgov/MOH-BCP-Enrolment/doc/SetupDevEnvironment.md

 4. go to github, then actions, then try it.

-## For the MSP application
+## For the BCP application

-1. go to the msp directory
+1. go to the bcp directory

 2. go to openshift/templates